 First-year students have already had to endure the Government’s chaotic handling of A-level results and now the predictable campus outbreaks, but without sufficient testing or support in place, and the very distressing threat to them and their worried parents that they might not be able to return for Christmas.
 Will the Secretary of State clarify the point in his statement where he talks about ending learning early?
 Is he proposing now that all students should have to self-isolate at the end of term, so that they can return safely for Christmas?
 If so, why not, instead, pursue mass testing with universities so that those students can safely go about their lives and return safely home?

 I declare an interest: my son has started university in the past week or so.
-He has not had to self-isolate yet, but a lot of his friends have and I will tell the Secretary of State what they are saying.
+He has not had to self-isolate yet, but a lot of his friends have, and I will tell the Secretary of State what they are saying.
 They are saying that this is exactly the same as the A-level debacle.
 It was completely predictable and completely avoidable.
-They have lost confidence in the Secretary of State being able to deliver a safe education.
+They have lost confidence in the Secretary of State’s ability to deliver a safe education.
 What can he say to them to ensure that, moving forward, they can have confidence that this pattern will not be repeated for the next six months?

 I welcome my right hon.
 Friend’s statement.
-Education is essential for opportunity and social mobility.
-The role of further education colleges is absolutely vital, as I am sure he will endorse.
-Does he agree that it is right to prioritise education by keeping schools, colleges and universities open, and that we cannot ask young people put their lives on hold for months?
+Education is essential to opportunity and social mobility.
+The role of further education colleges is absolutely vital: I am sure he will endorse that.
+Does he agree that it is right to prioritise education by keeping schools, colleges and universities open, and that we cannot ask young people to put their lives on hold for months?